nickassafkirk/Cartel-Coffee/README.md

 #### User Stories

 ##### Basic user stories
-1. Daniel needs to see the menu and phone number so he can order foof for collection.
+1. As a new user I want to see the menu and phone number so I can order food for collection.
-2. Lisa needs to fill out a contact form so that she can make a reservation for lunch.
+2. As a new user I want to fill out a contact form so that I can make a reservation for dinner.
-3. Marius wants to view the stores's product range and contact details so he can order products remotely.
+3. As a new user I want to view the business's product range and contact details so I can order products remotely.
-4. Paul wants to view a gallery of the Cafe and their social media, so he can decide if it is an appropriate environment to hold a business meeting.
+4. As a new user I want to view a gallery of the Cafe and their social media, so I can decide if it is an appropriate environment to hold a business meeting.

-##### Detailed user stories
-1. Daniel is a 45 year old businessman who works in the area.
-He's looking for a coffee shop that's close to his work, where he can get his morning coffee, grab lunch or hold casual business meetings at short notice.
-He needs to find the business location, view their menu, see if they have wifi and view their social media to see if there's enough seating to hold a business meeting.
-2. Lisa is a 21 year old student who wants to find somewhere nice for a first date.
-She wants to view images of the cafe as she wants to impress her date with somewhere nice.
-She also want's to view the menu, prices (shes a student afterall) and to make a reservation so they don't have to wait akwardly when they arrive.
-3. Marius is an elderly gentleman living abroad who wants to buy a christmas present for his coffee loving son who lives locally.
-He wants to view coffee and brewing equipment and to make an order over the phone for delivery to his sons address.
-4. Melissa is a regular customer who wants to see if the shop is still open during the latest lockdown restrictions.
-She also wants to order some coffee beans as she's working from home and want's to have coffee for days when she can't make it to the shop.
-5. Paul is working from home and is looking for somewhere to get lunch.
-He wants to view the menu and to make an order for collection in advance as he only has an hour for lunch.
+5. As a new user I want to see the Cafe's location on a map, so I can visit the premises.
+6. As a new user I need to be able to navigate between site pages.
+7. As a new user I want to trust the business and value their products.

 ### Scope